giantswarm/alloy-app/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/giantswarm/alloy-app/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/giantswarm/alloy-app/tree/main)

-# alloy chart
+# Alloy chart

-Giant Swarm offers a alloy App which can be installed in workload clusters.
+Giant Swarm offers an Alloy App which can be installed in workload clusters.
-Here we define the alloy chart with its templates and default configuration.
+Here we define the Alloy chart with its templates and default configuration.

 **What is this app?**

-Alloy is an OpenTelemetry collector with support for metrics, logs, traces, and profiles.
+Alloy is an [OpenTelemetry](https://opentelemetry.io/) collector with support for metrics, logs, traces, and profiles.

 More details at https://github.com/grafana/alloy